softwaresaved/byte-sized-rse/episodes/40-introduction.md

 ## Practical Work

-In the rest of this session, we will walk you through how a code review process works using GitHub.
+In the rest of this session, we will walk you through how a code modification & contrubution-based code review process using pull requests in GitHub.